 8. Nutritional supplements that may help.

-L-Arginine often works for both men and women.
-It boosts blood flow through the genitals.
-For men this increased blood flow can enhance erection, while for the woman it can lead to heightened stimulation.
-Men can take L-Arginine in pill form, while many women report the best results are achieved by applying a cream directly on the genitals.
+L-Arginine often works for everyone because it boosts blood flow through the genitals.
+For people who are anatomically male, this increased blood flow can enhance erection, while for people who are anatomically female it can lead to heightened stimulation.
+People who are anatomically male can take L-Arginine in pill form, while many anatomically female people report the best results are achieved by applying cream directly on the genitals.
 We always advise our patients to take a good multivitamin because low libido can sometimes be associated with nutritional deficiencies.
 Low levels of iron or folate can make you too tired for sex whilst low levels of vitamin E can lead to hormone imbalances which also affect sex drive.

 9. The importance of touch.